akhlaqueak/MKP-Study/README.md

 make
 ./UMKP <dataset> <k> [parameters]
 ```
-The kplex is written in kplexes.txt file.
+The kplex is written in kplex.txt file.

 for example:
 ```